maksyuki/TaichiGAME/README.md

 All of the TaichiGAME codes are release under the [MIT License](LICENSE).

 ## Acknowledgement
-1. Thanks to [yuanming-hu](https://github.com/yuanming-hu) and [taichi-team](https://github.com/taichi-dev) to create and maintain [taichi](https://github.com/taichi-dev/taichi)
+1. Thank [yuanming-hu](https://github.com/yuanming-hu) and [taichi-team](https://github.com/taichi-dev) for creating and maintaining [taichi](https://github.com/taichi-dev/taichi), such an excellent programming language.
-2. Thanks to [ACRL](https://github.com/AngryAccelerated) and his engine project [Physics2D](https://github.com/AngryAccelerated/Physics2D), which I learn a tons of konwledges from his [zhihu post](https://www.zhihu.com/people/acrl/posts).
+2. Thanks to [ACRL](https://github.com/AngryAccelerated) and his engine project [Physics2D](https://github.com/AngryAccelerated/Physics2D) which is with detailed introduction and relevant contents in [zhihu post](https://www.zhihu.com/people/acrl/posts).
+Due to him, I learned a tons of konwledges about graphics and physics engine from sratch.
 3. Use [Inkscape 1.1.1 (3bf5ae0d25, 2021-09-20, window x64 version, GPL-3.0)](https://inkscape.org/) to draw the logo, flow and architecture diagrams.
-You can find all resources in [TaichiGAME-res repo](https://github.com/maksyuki/TaichiGAME-res)
+You can get all of resources in [TaichiGAME-res repo](https://github.com/maksyuki/TaichiGAME-res)

+4. Use [GeoGebra (online, GPL-3.0)](https://www.geogebra.org/) to draw shapes to help debug computer geometry algorithm in TaichiGAME.

 use it to draw this project logo